Josta/jst_assets/README.rst

 ``icons``
 ~~~~~~~~~
-    Array of icon files.
-The array key will be the icon name.
-Only SVG icons are permitted.
+    Array of icon folders.
+Only SVG icons will be processed.

     ::